oliolioli/Robotics/Sensors.md

 ## Infrared floor sensors ##

 There are three infrared floor sensors in the lower section at the front of the E-Puck.
+We use the **robot.init ground()** function to test the response behaviour of the sensors.

 <table>
   <th>Floor sensors front and bottom view</th><th>Colored lines for ground sensor testing</th>